Duckageddon. What to do if ducks take over your pool.

 - Random Pool Owner

-Excrement: Ducks leave waste everywhere.
-Their droppings are loaded with bacteria, parasites, and contaminants.
+Excrement: Ducks leave droppings everywhere.
+Their waste is filled with harmful bacteria, parasites, and other contaminants.

-Algae Spores: Ducks naturally carry algae spores on their bodies, introducing them into the water.
+Algae Spores: These birds naturally carry algae spores, which they introduce into the water.

-Preen Oil: Ducks secrete a waterproofing oil from their feathers called preen oil, which coats the surface of the pool.
+Preen Oil: Ducks produce a waterproofing oil from their feathers known as preen oil.
+This oil can create a film on the surface of the water.

 “Okay, nevermind then, I don’t want to swim in duck poop water…!
 Now what?”